michaelenger/Brage/README.md

 Site builder for generating sites based on [Stencil](https://github.com/stencilproject/Stencil) and [Markdown](https://www.markdownguide.org/) templates.

-**NOTE** This application is currently under development and a lot of this readme is reflecting ambitious plans rather than reality.

 ## Usage

 Run the CLI tool along with any of the commands along with an optional site directory.
 If no directory is present it will use the current directory.